sebastianspicker/chronikwerk/docs/01-architecture.md

 Some setup details still depend on the current local workflow and may change again.

 ## Features
-- Shaped snapshot into a usable first pass during exploration work.
+- Shaped signing into a usable first pass during core-build-out work.

 - Earlier scratch notes were compressed into the current guidance.